 What Is a Treemap?

-The Treemap in excel is a common type of chart that provides a hierarchical representation of the data.
+The Treemap in Excel is a common type of chart that provides a hierarchical representation of the data.
 This type of chart uses rectangular boxes which serve as branches to represent data within groups.
-The relationship that exists between the data is actually one-to-many relation.
+The relationship that exists between the data is actually a one-to-many relation.
 This type of chart is very useful to compare products and depict the best-selling ones.
 A treemap consists of 3 major sections.

 - Plot Area: This is the portion where we generate the visual representation of the data.
 Each rectangle has a label marking the name of the group.

 - Chart Title: Here you can give a descriptive name to the chart and place it in a suitable location.

 - Legend: This section denotes the color of each data category to make it easy to compare them.

 Treemap with Multiple Levels In Excel: Step-by-Step Procedures to Create

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 7 rows and 3 columns.
 Initially, we are keeping all the cells in General format.
 For all the datasets, we have 3 unique columns which are Country, Product, and Sales (units).
 Although we may vary the number of columns later on if that is needed.